Bullying & Cyberbullying

 Prevalence of Cyberbullying

-• Of the tweens (ages 9 to 12 years) who reported experiencing bullying at school, 14.5% reported experiencing it both online and in school.
+• Of the teens (ages 9 to 12 years) who reported experiencing bullying at school, 14.5% reported experiencing it both online and in school.
 In contrast, only 1% reported being bullied solely online (Patchin et al., 2020).

 • The type of cyberbullying tends to differ by gender just as it does in person.
 Students who identify as girls were more likely to say someone spread rumors about them online, while boys were more likely to report that they were threatened to be physically harmed online (Patchin et al., 2019).